 Talk therapy is the general term for the traditional counseling relationship.
-It can take the shape of a one-with-one (individual counseling), a two-with-one (couples counseling), or multiple-with-one (family counseling) setting.
-Underneath the physical meeting space, what takes place in the therapeutic relationship is approached from a Systemic Theraputic Model, which is referred to as Systemic Therapy.
+This mental health treatment can take the shape of individual, couples, or family counseling.
+Underneath the physical meeting space, what takes place in the therapeutic relationship is approached from a systemic therapeutic model called systemic therapy.

-Most of us recognize that positive and satisfying relationships aid in the development and maintenance of our overall health.
-In the field of psychology, this understanding is what defines and distinguishes Systemic therapeutic models such as Couples, Relational, Organizational, and Family Therapies.
-Individuals are viewed as a part of several greater wholes and therefore these systems need to be considered in treatment planning.
+Most recognize that positive and satisfying relationships aid in the development and maintenance of overall health.
+In psychology, this understanding defines and distinguishes systemic therapeutic models such as couples, relational, organizational, and family therapies.
+Individuals are viewed as part of several greater wholes.
+Therefore, these systems need to be considered in treatment planning.
 These systems can be relationships, friendships, families, businesses, cultures, or any group that shapes our thoughts and behaviors as relational beings.

-Systemic and Family therapist are generally more focused on what happens between individuals rather than within individuals.
-They expand the individual lens to view symptoms as a product of the system in its entirety- emphasizing mutual understanding of members’ values, personalities, experiences, and coping strategies as well as their origins throughout generations of families, communities, and societies as a whole.
-Though this therapeutic lean is useful for most mental health issues, relational and systemic thinking is especially helpful for the following topics:
+Systemic and family therapists are generally more focused on what happens between individuals than within individuals.
+Though this therapeutic lean is helpful for most mental health issues, relational and systemic thinking is constructive for the following topics:

 - Intergenerational issues

 - Grief and loss